gitKrystan/2025-emberfest/slides.md

 <!--
 The simplest way to make a request is to pass a request object to the store's request method.
 This method delegates the request to the store's RequestManager.

+For example, this request will get all todos from our API.
 -->

 ---